Skip to content

 }

 Unchecked exceptions represent programming errors.
 If you get a NullPointerException, you didn’t check for null.
 If you get an ArrayIndexOutOfBoundsException, your loop logic is wrong.
-These shouldn’t be caught-they should be fixed.
+Fix these in your code rather than catching them.

 // This is a bug-don't catch it, fix it!